-Internship: All students entering the M.A. in Educational Administration must participate in a state-mandated 300-hour internship.
+Internship: Effective with program admission in fall 2008, students entering the M.A. in Educational Administration must participate in a state-mandated 300-hour internship.
 There will be a set of specific activities that relate to the duties of a school principal that students will be expected to accomplish.
 Three (3) credits will be awarded for the 300 hours.